Linear-type maps between affine and projective spaces: Introduction

-\textbf{Section 1.} A preliminary problem, underlying our subject, is to determine the morphisms between affine and projective spaces that we should consider.
-That is to say, what is the category where we must place affine and projective spaces?
-Texts on affine and projective geometry ignore such question.
+Classically, the study of affine and projective geometries focused its attention on isomorphisms (affinities and projectivities).
+This seems very restrictive from the modern categorical point of view: What is the category where we must place affine and projective spaces and other incidence geometries?
+Texts on affine and projective geometry usually ignore such a question.
 For example, the basic fact that any affine space admits a natural embedding into a projective space is presented (see \cite{Bennett} or \cite{Berger}) without proposing a definition of embedding.

-We shall work in the category of {\it closure spaces} satisfying MacLane's exchange axiom and a finitary condition.
+To set the appropriate category, let us observe that the structure of affine and projective spaces is determined by their lattices of linear subspaces.
+They are examples of {\it closure spaces} satisfying MacLane's exchange axiom and a finitary condition.
 For the sake of brevity, following \cite{FF} and \cite{Gratzer}, such objects are simply named {\it geometries}.
-These objects have a natural notion of morphism.
-In the most common case (geometries generated by lines) a morphism of geometries $\varphi\colon X\to X'$ is just a map transforming collinear points into collinear points and such that it is injective or constant on any line.
+These objects have a natural notion of morphism: A map $\varphi\colon X\to Y$ is a morphism if $\varphi^{-1}S$ is a subspace of $X$ for any subspace $S$ of $Y$.
+In the most common case in this paper (geometries generated by lines), a morphism of geometries $\varphi\colon X\to Y$ is just a map transforming collinear points into collinear points and such that it is injective or constant on any line.

+Our purpose is to algebraically characterize morphisms of geometries between affine or projective spaces, in terms of affine or homogeneous coordinates.
+Our results are extensions of the classical Fundamental Theorems of Affine and Projective Geometries.

-\textbf{Sections 2-3.} We shall prove the following extension of the Fundamental Theorem of Affine Geometry for non necessarily bijective maps,
+In the case of projective spaces, the question is resolved by a result of Faure--Fr\"{o}licher \cite{FF1} and Havlicek \cite{Havlicek}, which is a natural generalization of the classical Fundamental Theorem of Projective Geometry to non necessarily bijective maps: